-a.
-To remove the discrete heat sink assembly, in the order indicated on the heat sink, loosen the 6 captive Phillips screws (1)-(6) that secure the heat sink to the system board.
+- 1. Position the system board upside-down. - In the order indicated on the heat sink, loosen the 6 captive Phillips screws (1)-(6) that secure the heat sink to the system board.

-b.
-Lift the heat sink from the system board (7).
+3. Lift the heat sink from the system board (7).

-NOTE: For discrete models, thoroughly clean thermal material from the surfaces of the system board components (1)(3) and the heat sink (2)(4) each time you remove the heat sink.
+NOTE: Thoroughly clean thermal material from the surfaces of the system board components (1)(3) and the heat sink (2)(4) each time you remove the heat sink.
 All heat sink and processor spare part kits include thermal material.